smileybunny/pyvarmilo/README.md

 # How to contribute

-* Implement modifier support
+* Add modifier support
+* Add LED lighting support
 * Search for `FIXME` and work on these
 * Feel free to send pull requests

 # Development

+## Before you begin

+* Download the user manual for your specific keyboard model.
+* Find the instructions for restoring the factory settings, usually by long-pressing `Fn+D`.

 ## Is my keyboard supported?

 * Download Varmilo Keyboard [programming firmware](https://cn.varmilo.com/keyboardproscenium/upload/Varmilo-Keyboard.rar) (VDG104/87自定义键值、灯效软件)
 * Install and open `Varmilo-Keyboard.exe`.
 If it shows a green light icon and "ON" at the bottom right of the window, then your keyboard is supported.
-* If your keyboard is not supported, you can still send data to it at your own risk.
-Because you may **brick** it.
+* If your keyboard is not supported, you can still use this program to send data to it at your own risk.
+Note that you may **brick** it.

 ## Capture HID data for your keyboard

-I suspect that the key mapping are the same across all keyboard models, if the firmware comes with the remapping functionality.
+I suspect that the key mapping data is the same across all keyboard models, if the firmware comes with the remapping functionality.
 But I still recommend you to capture the HID data.

 1. Install Visual Studio and Windows SDK
 2. Checkout the [hidapi C library](https://github.com/libusb/hidapi)